 How to become a plumbing foreman

 It is not easy to become a foreman, since most companies require many years of experience in order to get these types of jobs.
-This means that if you want the job, you’ll need to gain plumber experience first and then work your way up through the company.
+This means that if you want the job, you’ll first need to gain plumber experience first and then work your way up through the company.

 The best way to really stand out as an applicant is take advantage of any opportunities along the way to show your skills and abilities.
 For example, if you’re in charge of a project at work, make sure that it is completed on time and with all required permits.